Urban-Hacker/Bitcoin-Food-Recipes/BeefTallow.md

 4) If its soft you might have still too much water in it.
 5) The leftovers that cannot be melted are called cracklings and are considered a delicacy.

+# To go further
+Usually you can preserve the tallow in glass jar in a dark place.
+If you have a big freezer you can also store it there.
+You will also see sediments (very small pieces of meat / unmelted fat) going at the bottom of the jar.
+If you want to do a double rendering you can wait for it to be solid, cut the bottom, melt it and filter it again.

+If you suspect anything bad (mold, dubious colors, etc) throw it away, it might be unsafe for consumption.